-STUDENT CHECK-IN, CHECK OUT, AND TARDY PROCEDURES FOR AHS
+STUDENT CHECK-IN AND CHECK OUT PROCEDURES FOR AHS

 Three parent notes, per nine weeks, will be allowed for check-ins/check outs.
-(Parent notes for check ins/check outs are not counted against parent notes for absences) After three (3) unexcused check-ins, every two check-ins after this will result in Disciplinary Action.
-Five tardies to any one class will result in the student being written up by the teacher.
-If a student receives 15 total tardies to all classes that student will be placed in ISC for one day by administration.
-Students will receive an additional day of ISC for every 5 additional tardies accrued during that 9 week grading period.
-Tardies will reset at the conclusion of each 9 week grading period.
+(Parent notes for check ins/check outs are not counted against parent notes for absences) After three (3) unexcused check-ins, every two check-ins after this will result in 1 day of Before School Detention 11 tardies to class during the school day, per 9 weeks, will result in the student being referred to the office for possible placement in In-School Correction.